 Various species of Siberian birds migrate to wetlands in India during the winter season when their home grounds near the Arctic zone freeze.
-With the temperature and other weather conditions suited for their survival and breeding, these migratory birds have chosen these water bodies as their winter abode.
+These migratory birds starts arriving here in October and fly back by March.

-The whiteness of the birds is dazzling on the waters of Ganga and Yamuna.
-These Siberian birds present a mesmerising view at the Sangam throughout the winter season, as if waiting to take holy dip along with the pilgrims.
+The whiteness of the birds dazzles on the waters of Ganga and Yamuna.
+These Siberian birds present a mesmerizing view at the Sangam throughout the winter season, as if waiting to take holy dip along with the pilgrims.

-These birds map their route of arrival like a magnetic compass needle and would follow the exact route on their way back home.
-Sangam is thus a confluence not only of the three holy rivers, but also of cultures and our foreign friends.
+These birds map their route of arrival like a magnetic compass needle and would follow the exact flyway on their way back home.
+Migrating birds navigate using celestial cues from the sun and stars, the earth’s magnetic field, and probably also mental maps.

 A surprising behaviour has been noticed in migration of these birds.
 The young ones guide thousands of migratory birds to the holy city of Allahabad every year.
 But when they fly back, the female birds lead the entire flock.
 Nothing concrete has yet been discovered what guides the young ones to such far off places even when it is their first trip to an unknown place.